 Of course, the list goes on and on…

-But what’s even more exciting is that equal opportunity for both girls and boys in all sports is now becoming more and more common with the huge success of the inaugural year of the AFLW (Australian Football League Women’s), and continued success for many of our national women’s teams in previously male dominated sports such as cricket, soccer and basketball.
+But what’s even more exciting is that equal opportunity for both girls and boys in all sports is now becoming more and more common.
+Especially with, the huge success of the inaugural year of the AFLW (Australian Football League Women’s).
+As well as the continued success for many of our national women’s teams in previously male dominated sports.
+Such as, cricket, soccer and basketball.

 Even prize money for professional female athletes is quickly catching up to that of their male counterparts as well as sponsorship deals and tv coverage, which makes the future of female sport very exciting, especially if you’re a young girl looking to become the next Erin Phillips or Ellyse Perry.

-Below we look at some of the most popular sports for girls and offer ideas for getting your child involved in sports whether they are just starting out or want to take their sporting endeavours to the next level.
+Below, we look at some of the most popular sports for girls.
+As well as offering ideas for getting your child into sports, whether they’re just starting out, or want to take their sporting endeavours to the next level.

 Netball has long been one of the most popular sports for young girls in Australia.
-There was a time when in the winter the boys would play football and the girls would play netball, that’s just how it was.
-These days there are many more sports to choose from and girls are venturing into previously male dominated sports.
-But netball still has a very high participation level with over 37% of girls aged 6-13 playing netball.
+There was a time when in the winter the boys would play football and the girls would play netball.
+That’s just how it was.
+However, these days, there are many more sports to choose from and girls are venturing into previously male dominated sports.
+But, netball still has a very high participation level, with over 37% of girls aged 6-13 playing netball.

-This high level of participation and a strong grassroots organisation has put the Australian women’s team (The Diamonds) at the top of the world rankings for many years taking out numerous Commonwealth Games and World Cup Gold Medals.
+Accordingly, this high level of participation and a strong grassroots organisation has put the Australian women’s team (The Diamonds) at the top of the world rankings for many years.
+Taking out numerous Commonwealth Games and World Cup Gold Medals.

 These days Australia has well organised tennis competitions in every local suburb and town with great support for young players who show talent in their early years.

 Swimming remains the most popular sport in Australia for your girls (and boys for that matter).
-With our extensive coastline and warm weather Australian’s love nothing more than a swim on a hot summer’s days.
-Water safety is the main reason many parents get their children involved in swimming at an early age and many continue into their primary and high school years.
+With our extensive coastline and warm weather, Australian’s love nothing more than a swim on a hot summer’s days.
+Moreover, water safety is the main reason many parents get their children into swimming at an early age.
+And, many continue into their primary and high school years.

-This national love of swimming is also reflected on the international stage with Australia winning many Olympic and World Cup gold medals every time the world’s best come together to compete.
+Also, this national love of swimming is reflected on the international stage.
+With, Australia winning many Olympic and World Cup gold medals every time the world’s best come together to compete.

-Basketball, a very popular sport amongst young girls, is fast paced and requires great agility, ball handling skills and hand eye coordination.
-Over the last 15 years opportunities for female Australian basketballers have expanded due to the international success of our national team (The Opals) and the recruitment of some of our best talent to the highly lucrative WNBA in the United States.
+Basketball, a very popular sport amongst young girls.
+This due to its fast pace and requirement for great agility, ball handling skills and hand eye coordination.
+Over the last 15 years opportunities for female Australian basketballers have expanded.
+This is due to the international success of our national team (The Opals).
+As well as, the recruitment of some of our best talent to the highly lucrative WNBA in the United States.
 Locally we have a strong national competition and great junior organisations that give girl every opportunity to reach the full potential as basketball players.

 Due to the great success of our national women’s team, The Hockeyroos, and the fast paced, high excitement energy of the game, hockey continues to be a popular sport amongst young girls.

-Soccer is now the most popular team sports for young girls in Australia.
-This growth in the grassroots game has helped drive our women’s national team to more success with the Matildas now ranked number 7 in the world, and reaching the quarterfinals in the last 3 World Cups.
+Soccer is now the most popular team sport for young girls in Australia.
+This growth in the grassroots game has helped drive our women’s national team to more success.
+With the Matildas now ranked number 7 in the world.
+And, reaching the quarterfinals in the last 3 World Cups.

-There are now ample opportunities for girls to get involved in local cricket teams as well as many opportunities to continue into a professional career as they develop.
+Also, there are now ample opportunities for girls to join local cricket teams.
+As well as, many opportunities to continue into a professional career as they develop.